pfsense/docs/source/dhcp/dhcp-server.rst

 Deny Unknown Clients / Static ARP
 ---------------------------------

-Using the “Deny unknown clients” option, DHCP access can be prevented for any client which is not listed in the list at the bottom of the page.
+Using the "Deny unknown clients" option, DHCP access can be prevented for any client which is not listed in the list at the bottom of the page.
 Similarly, Static ARP may also be enabled to further restrict access so that only those clients listed can talk to the pfSense router.